josh-ashkinaze/Reddit-Relationships-Analysis/README.md

-# An analysis of the Reddit "Relationship Advice" subreddit
+# An analysis of the Reddit "Relationships" subreddit

 I use exploratory data analysis and machine learning to understand what Redditors talk about when they talk about love.

-Click the Google Collab for an interactive analysis!
+Look at the .ipynb file for some analysis.